ParasPalli/ToDo_Flutter_App/README.md

 Flutter and Dart SDKs installed.
 You can follow the installation instructions [here](https://docs.flutter.dev/get-started/install).

 ## State Management
 The application utilizes the Provider package for state management.
-The TaskProvider class manages the list of tasks and provides methods for adding, updating, and deleting tasks.
+The TaskData class manages the list of tasks and provides methods for adding, updating, and deleting tasks.

 ## UI Components